So, You Want a Malamute?

 - Super smart

-- My Vesta once went into heat on Day One of a weight pull.
+- My Vesta once went into heat on day one of a weight pull.
 I left her in a nearby farmhouse in her crate.
 An hour later, someone said: 'hey, there's a loose dog outside.'
-Come to find that Ms. Houdini had opened her crate and two layers of doors within the farmhouse to get outside.
+Come to find that Ms. Houdini had opened her crate and two layers of doors within the house to get outside.
 She also knows how to unlock deadbolts.
 SUPER SMART, people.

 - Problem-solvers

 - They are thinkers.
-When Vesta wants something that Psyche has, she pretends to find something very interesting on the ground (spec? bug?).
-When Psyche drops the toy to investigate, Vesta will swoop in and take it.
+When Vesta wants something that someone else has, she pretends to find something very interesting on the ground (speck? bug?).
+When the other dog drops their toy to investigate, Vesta will swoop in and take it.
 The thought process is scary intuitive.

 - Active